 If the HACP enters into a sales agreement with a tenant/buyer and the tenant/buyer fails to fulfill the terms and conditions of the sales agreement, the tenant/buyer shall not be eligible to participate in the Program for one (1) year following the date of the sales agreement.
 If a tenant/buyer fails to complete the sales process and the tenant/buyer's sales agreement is terminated, the HACP will review the property Buyer's List and the Homeownership staff will offer the property to the next qualified buyer as outlined in the Tenant/Buyer Selection Process.
-If no other tenant/buyers are remaining on the Buyer's List, the HACP will form a new property Buyer's List, or will lease the unit as a standard LIPH scattered site rental unit to the next eligible family on the waiting list.

-X. HACP OCCUPIED SCATTERED SITE TENANT/BUYER SELECTION
+X. HACP-OCCUPIED SCATTERED-SITE TENANT/BUYER SELECTION